Bylaws of the International Environmental Communication Association

 Section 4.8 – Resignation and Termination.
-Director positions may be vacated before the end of a term due to resignation or termination.
+Board member positions may be vacated before the end of a term due to resignation or termination.
 Resignation from the Board must be in writing and received by the Secretary.
-A Director shall be terminated from the Board for two unexcused absences from Board meetings within the tenure of any given term.
-Directors may be removed for other reasons, such as failure to lead or actively participate in and contribute to committees or task groups and/or failure to otherwise contribute to the leadership to and oversight of the Association, by a three-fourths vote of the remaining Directors.
+A member of the Board shall be terminated from the Board for two unexcused absences from Board meetings within the tenure of any given term.
+Members of the Board may be removed for other reasons, such as failure to lead or actively participate in and contribute to committees or task groups and/or failure to otherwise contribute to the leadership to and oversight of the Association, by a three-fourths vote of the remaining members of the Board.

 Section 4.9 – Mid-term Vacancies.
-If a vacancy on the Board occurs mid-term, the Secretary shall solicit and receive nominations from the Board for a replacement Director.
+If a vacancy on the Board of an elected Board member position occurs mid-term, the Vice-Chair shall solicit and receive nominations from the Board for a replacement Board member.
 These nominations shall be sent in advance to all Board members to be voted upon at the next Board meeting.
 Replacement appointments shall complete only the remainder of the vacated term.
 If more than one year remains in the term, the Board may call for a special membership-wide election to fill the position to complete the term.